Japan’s OECM and related policy

 Japan’s OECM and related policy - Nationally Certified Sustainably Managed Natural Sites -

-In December 2022, a new global framework, “the Kunming-Montreal Global Biodiversity Framework,” was adopted.
-Japan has also revisited its National Biodiversity Strategy and Action Plan, setting the goal of realizing, “nature-positive”※1 by 2030 and in order to do this, the “30by30 target” in effectively conserving at least 30% of land and sea areas as healthy ecosystems by 2030.
-To achieve these, it is necessary to expand protected areas such as national parks, as well as promote the establishment of OECMs.※2
+In December 2022, the Kunming–Montreal Global Biodiversity Framework was adopted, marking a major shift in global biodiversity policy.
+In response, Japan revised its National Biodiversity Strategy and Action Plan, setting the goal of achieving a nature-posivite※1 by 2030, including the 30by30 target to effectively conserve at least 30% of land and sea areas as healthy ecosystems by 2030.
+Achieving this will require not only expanding protected areas such as national parks, but also accelerating the establishment of Other Effective Area-based Conservation Measures (OECMs)

-In Addition, the importance of biodiversity and natural capital is increasing in corporate management, coupled with the trend toward the TNFD (the Taskforce on Nature-related Financial Disclosures).
+In Addition, the importance of biodiversity and natural capital is increasing in corporate management, alongside growing attention to the TNFD (the Taskforce on Nature-related Financial Disclosures).

 ※1 Halting and reversing biodiversity loss to put nature on a path to recovery